ailanBR/lob-asset-management/README.md

 - Portfolio percentage1
 - Purchase quantity media

 ## TODO

-1. Read B3 prices
-2. Turn solution on API or CronJob
+1. [IRPF Relase] UPDATE IRPF description
+2. [IRPF Relase]Get last year asset price
+   1. Register the historical price and if not exist in historic get in the API
+2. [IRPF Relase] Get last year total invested
-3. Register historical prices in asset
+3. Register Alpha API ticket in asset ?
-4. Register Alpha API ticket in asset
+4. Register historical prices in asset
+5. Store data on cloud
+   1. [] AWS
+   2. [] Firebase
+   3. [] Other
+6. Turn solution on API or CronJob

 ## DRs